-The first St Quintin to arrive in England was Herbert who was one of William the Conqueror‘s knights, and came from the capital of Picardy which was an ancient region of northern France.
-Herbert St Quintin was duly granted lands in the East Riding of Yorkshire towards the end of the 11th century.
-The St Quintin family were extensive landowners in the region for centuries, and in the 13th century they acquired land at Harpham, near Driffield, that the family still owns today.
+The first St Quintin to arrive in England was Herbert one of William the Conqueror‘s knights, who came from Picardy in northern France.
+Herbert St Quintin was granted lands in East Yorkshire towards the end of the 11th century.
+The family became extensive landowners in the region and in the 13th century they acquired land at Harpham, near Driffield.
 Harpham remained the family’s base in Yorkshire until late in the 17th century when the manor of Scampston was acquired.

-William Herbert St Quintin (b.1851) married Violet Helen Duncombe in 1885 and they had one daughter, Margery Violet St Quintin.
-William Herbert St Quintin had a long career in local politics, being a JP from 1875 through to his death and an alderman from the time of the formation of the Council in 1889.
+Their eldest son was William Herbert St Quintin (1851- 1933), who married Violet Helen Duncombe in 1885.
+William Herbert had a long career in local politics.
+He was a JP from 1875 through to his death in 1933; and an alderman from the time of the formation of the County Council in 1889.
 He was High Sheriff of Yorkshire in 1899 and Deputy Lieutenant of the East Riding.
-He was a naturalist with abiding interests in hunting, fishing, falconry, ornithology and entomology.
-His collection of rare birds included snowy owls from Norway and secretary birds from the Transvaal.
-He also had one Tui from New Zealand.
-The centre of the collection was great bustards from Spain, which he successfully bred.
-This bird, ironically, had been hunted to extinction in the East Riding only a few decades before.
-William Herbert St Quintin died in 1933 when the St Quintin name itself became extinct.
+He was also a keen naturalist with interests in hunting, fishing, falconry, ornithology and entomology.
+He built aviaries at Scampston to house his collection of rare birds which included snowy owls from Norway and secretary birds from the Transvaal.
+He successfully bred great bustards from Spain which, ironically, had been hunted to extinction in the East Riding only a few decades before.
+William and Violet had one daughter, Margery Violet (1886- 1959); but no sons.
+Following William’s death the St Quintin name itself became extinct.

-Violet St Quintin outlived her husband by ten years when the estates passed into the L'Estrange Malone family through her daughter's marriage to Lt Col E G S L'Estrange Malone.
-In 1959 the estates passed to their daughter, Lady Legard, wife of Sir Thomas Legard, 14th Bart (grandparents of the present owner, Christopher Legard).
+Violet St Quintin outlived her husband by ten years, when the estates passed into the L'Estrange Malone family through her daughter Margery’s marriage to Lt Col E G S L'Estrange Malone.
+In 1959 the estates passed to their daughter, Lady Mary Legard, wife of Sir Thomas Legard, 14th Bart, and grandmother of the present owner, Christopher Legard.